Table of content

 One of the traits of many dog breeds is the urge to dig.
 It’s one of the behaviors that has been programmed into their brains as instinct.
 Some dog breeds are more prone to digging than others because some are bred to chase prey that can hide in burrows and the best way to get that prey out from it’s underground lair is to dig it out.

 We were having digging issues with Spudward.
 He is an English Coonhound, also called a Red Tick Hound, mix with an unbelievable appetite for digging.
-Soon after his arrival to our house, the back yard started to resemble swiss cheese.
+Soon after his arrival at our house, the backyard started to resemble swiss cheese.

 Here are the things that we found worked for us:

 Believe it or not, if you do not keep your dog’s nails trimmed to a comfortable length for them they will try to trim them by digging.
 Nail trimming should be a regular grooming ritual with any dog, let alone a hound dog but it seems to be a common oversight by many dog owners.
 We trim our dog’s nails once a month and this has helped cut down on his digging.

 If you aren’t sure how to trim your dog’s nails, have trouble with it or find that your dog protests the deed so much that you just can’t get it done, a veterinarian or grooming shop will be able to do it for you for a small fee.
 It takes just a few minutes to do.
 Pick someone that is close to your home to help keep travel time to a minimum.

 When it is extremely hot outside, a dog will do almost anything to find relief.
 Some dogs that are left outside when the temperatures spike have discovered that if they dig a hole and lay in it that it helps to cool them off.
 If you find your dog digging in shady places when it’s hot outside, you should consider bringing them into a cooler environment.